-Operated by volunteers and with the support of the community and Bloomington Hospital, the Volunteers in Medicine clinic will serve individuals who:
+Operated by volunteers and with the support of the community, Indiana University Health Bloomington Hospital, and several corporate partners, the Volunteers in Medicine clinic will serve individuals who:

 |Persons in Household